Alchemical harmonic approximation based potential for iso-electronic diatomics: Foundational baseline for $\Delta$-machine learning: Numerical results and discussion

 \subsection{Machine Learning with AHA as baseline}

 As a calibration calculation, we again pick BF.
 Then, the difference between ours and the Morse potential as a baseline model for the prediction of diatomic energies and the reference data at DFT-level of theory (\texttt{pbe0/cc-pVDZ}) can be learned with KRR.
-For this, we generate 7 times 1024 points (for the 7 different $\lambda$ and 1024 points for $d \in [0.7, 2.5]$ \, \AA), then choose different global and local representations for the diatomics (see Sec.
+We consider DFT to be sufficient for the physical modeling of diatomics while simultaneously retaining low computational cost for the generation of training data.
+For this, we compute 7 times 1024 points (for the 7 different $\lambda$ and 1024 points for $d \in [0.7, 2.5]$ \, \AA), then choose different global and local representations for the diatomics (see Sec.
 Computational Details).
 The kernel is Laplacian with the Manhattan norm.
 To determine hyperparameters, we employ 8-fold cross-validation for different training set sizes $N_{\text{train}} = 8,16,32,64 \dots, 4096$.
 The size of the test set is $N_{\text{test}} = 3072$.
 We compare these two $\Delta$-learning approaches with direct learning of the \texttt{CM(n)} representation (Fig.~\ref{fig:BF_learning_curves}).
 Note the different sizes of representations: while \texttt{CM(n)} contains only four numbers per diatomic, \texttt{cMBDF} consists of 40 (times 2 atoms), \texttt{FCHL19} of 3952 (times 2 atoms) and finally \texttt{SOAP} with 44296 (times 2 atoms)!
 Especially \texttt{SOAP} scales costly as every element species of the 14-electron diatomics is included, i.e. elements H to Si.

 In addition, this procedure can be repeated for different calibration systems (N$_2$, CO, BeNe, LiNa, HeMg, HAl) and the iso-electronic series' of 8 (Be$_2$, LiB, HeC, HN), 10 (B$_2$, BeC, LiN, HeO, HF) and 12 (C$_2$, BN, BeO, LiF, HeNe, HNa) electrons, with similar results (Fig.~\ref{fig:learning_cuves_averaged}).
 Odd numbers of electrons are possible as well, but lead to half-integer $\lambda_m,\lambda_0, \lambda_u$ when considering physical diatomics.
 However, we did not study these diatomics yet as it would require more sophisticated treatments of the open-shell electron system.